 3. The most important person for a guest to talk to in order to feel at home in our church is me.
 It’s not the pastor, or the greeters.
 It’s me.
 One of the most impressive gestures I extend to guests is to take the initiative and welcome them.

-4. Genuinely smile at everyone.
+4. Genuinely smile with my eyes and my body posture at everyone.

 6. Take the initiative, don’t wait for guests to initiate conversation with me.